• Skip to primary navigation

 You can make a sourdough starter with unbleached all-purpose flour/bread flour only, or a mixture of rye flour/whole wheat flour with white flour.
 Here, I'm giving you both options, both in grams and cups if you still don't have a kitchen scale.

-Just make sure the floor is not bleached: you need to make your sourdough starter with unbleached flour.
+Just make sure the flour is not bleached: you need to make your sourdough starter with unbleached flour.

 Making a sourdough starter with all-purpose flour only might take way longer than using a mix of whole wheat and all-purpose flour.
 I recommend the second.